Cultural Counterfactuals: Evaluating Cultural Biases in Large Vision-Language Models with Counterfactual Examples: Experimental Results

-Figure~\ref{fig:bias_evidence_map} of Appendix~\ref{sec:appendix_sensitivity} summarizes the relationship between cultural awareness (i.e., context classification accuracy) and sensitivity (points), with marker size indicating the stability of the output across random seeds (mean seed-level Jaccard).
+\paragraph{Sensitivity Analysis} Figure~\ref{fig:bias_evidence_map} of Appendix~\ref{sec:appendix_sensitivity} summarizes the relationship between cultural awareness (i.e., context classification accuracy) and sensitivity (points), with marker size indicating the stability of the output across random seeds (mean seed-level Jaccard).
 Gemma-3-12b exhibits extremely high sensitivity ($S\approx0.96$) but seed stability close to zero ($J\approx0.01$), suggesting that some of its apparent sensitivity may simply reflect stochastic variation.
 In contrast, Qwen2.5-VL combines high cultural awareness with moderate-to-high sensitivity ($S\approx0.77$--$0.81$) and high seed stability ($J\approx0.80$), consistent with systematic context-conditioned shifts.
+We also observe higher seed stability for larger InternVL3 model variants (Table~\ref{tab:seed_stability}).

 High sensitivity alone does not necessarily indicate bias; it may also arise when a model is unstable or does not reliably recognize the intended context.
 To separate context-conditioned effects from ``fairness through unawareness,'' we recompute sensitivity on progressively stricter subsets that require correct context classification for every image in each counterfactual set (majority-correct and unanimous-correct).
 Figure~\ref{fig:context_sensitivity_correctness_slope} of Appendix~\ref{sec:appendix_sensitivity} shows that culturally aware models (Gemma-3-12b, Qwen2.5-VL) exhibit relatively stable sensitivity under these filters.
 For low-awareness slices, however, the filtered subsets can be small (e.g., Molmo-7B has only $N=1$ majority-correct religious set and no majority-correct nationality sets), so these filtered estimates should be interpreted cautiously.
 Appendix~\ref{appendix:sensitivity_correctness} reports full counts and sensitivities.